DCIS-Team/DCIS/01_traffic_authority_numbering.md

 ## UK RoadRegulatorIDs (proposed)

+**NOTE: Several private road operators are not yet listed and are to be added.
+Not all the local authorities listed here are road authorities.**

 | RoadRegulatorID | Authority | ONS code | Country |
 |  ---  |  ---  |  ---  |  ---  |
 | 44001 | Hartlepool | E06000001 | ENGLAND |